steflangehennig/policy-scoring-dashboard/README.md

-# React App Test - Evidence-Based Policy (EBP) Evaluation Tool
+# Policy Scoring Dashboard: An Evidence-Based Policy (EBP) Evaluation Tool

 First cut of using React to understand evidence-based policy making.
 The tool takes policy documents (briefs, regulations, testimony, etc.) and evaluates whether the policy has been rigorously evaluated (e.g., evidence-based).
 The `model` folder contains a functional, automated, scalable scoring tool for evaluating the evidence basis of real-world policy docs using LLMs.
 The `src` folder contains the source code for the React.app files.
 The `public` folder contains files instantiated with general React templates.
 The `data` folder contains the code for scraping the CRS reports from [EveryCRSReport.com](https://www.everycrsreport.com/), the metadata for each document's unique information, and the code to filter out final versions of reports.
 Testing on more documents and using other models beyond Llama-b3 and Minstral are planned.